Wai Hon's Blog

 Pick a Good Terminal Emulator

-First, pick a terminal emulator that at least
+First, pick a terminal emulator that supports at least:

 Ideally, it should have fewer default keybindings or allow customization to avoid conflicts with Emacs.